Mnpezz/plektos/README.md

 - 📅 Schedule and organize meetups
 - 📍 Location-based event discovery
 - ⚡ Use Zaps to pay for event tickets
+- 🔔 Real-time notifications for RSVPs, comments, and zaps

 ### Privacy & Security